-At the Engaging Times Summit, Mike gave an overview of the Alterian software stack and a preview of their new platform.
+At the enterprise social business engagement Engaging Times Summit, Mike gave an overview of the Alterian software stack and a preview of their new platform.
 The key takeaway is that Alterian is not a social media company, its core competency is deep marketing data analysis.
 That said, their SM2 platform is one of the social media monitoring leaders [disclosure, I'm an SM2 client].

 - At the end of the day, we help you understand people by systemitizing content.
 You can search creatively due to rich metadata layers.

 - Relevance leads to engagement, and you listen to become relevant.
 It enables you to coordinate multiple channels and touchpoints to transform marketing.
 TV, Web, social media, Twitter, email.